ValentinRigoni/Open-DSOPF/README.md

 MAIN_Unbalanced_OPF_RUN runs the main script

 ### License:
-"This model is open source software and publicly available.
+This model is open source software and publicly available.
 It is published under GNU General Public License 3          (http://www.gnu.org/licenses/).
 The license guarantees you the freedoms to use, study, share (copy), and modify the software.
-It is a copyleft license, which means that you can distribute derived works only under the same license terms."
+It is a copyleft license, which means that you can distribute derived works only under the same license terms.

 ### Citation:
 When using this model and any of the provided functions and modified network models, please cite our paper which describes them: